-Sync Google Apps with your iPhone and iPad
+Sync Calendar, Gmail, and other Google Apps with your iPhone

 To sync Google Apps such as Gmail, Calendar, or Contacts with your iPhone®, iPad® or other iOS devices (such as the iPod Touch®) you need to set up Google Sync on each of the devices individually.

 Google now provides native iOS Mobile Device Management (MDM) support for your iOS devices.
 Learn more about managing iOS devices.Before you begin with Google Sync

 - Synchronize iTunes® to ensure that contacts and calendars on the iOS device are backed up to your computer.
 Learn more.